-Explanation: Workers on the project would be required to follow all applicable state and/or Federal safety standards as the majority of work would occur form inside the substation grounds, and if work occurs outside, access the other active work sites would be controlled and monitored.
+Explanation: Workers on the project would be required to follow all applicable state and/or Federal safety standards as the majority of work would occur from inside the substation grounds, and if work occurs outside, access to the other active work sites would be controlled and monitored.
+In addition, the proposed work furthers BPA's compliance with NERC-CIP standards and protects critical assets to help provide for a safe and reliable network for the region.